miyagis-forests/farmacy-food-kata/architecture/ddd-context-map.md

 - Maps and location finding services.

 ##### Identity
-- Authentication using third-party identitiy, such as Google or Facebook.
+- Authentication using third-party identity, such as Google or Facebook.

 ##### eDietitian
 - Expert system that would generate meal recommendations based on user preferences, health info, and history.